Director: Alma Ha’rel

 Writer: Shia LeBeouf

 I don’t know if I’ve ever seen a movie more steeped in therapeutic concepts than Honey Boy.
 It’s the semi-autobiographical story of actor Shia LaBeouf’s abusive upbringing as a child performer in thrall to his alcoholic father; his subsequent struggles with addiction; and his recovery in rehab.
 To a certain degree, it’s also a movie that reflects on its own making.
-LaBeouf wrote the script, or at least started it, while undergoing exposure therapy for PTSD, and he stars in the film playing a character based on his own father—a choice that seems, in addition to writing the script, its own kind of therapy.
+LaBeouf wrote the script, or at least started it, while undergoing exposure therapy for PTSD, and he stars in the film playing a character based on his own father.

 There are a bunch of new movies coming out in November that are either written or directed by women–and they all look good to me.
 I’m going to try to see all of them, and since two will be available online, I think it’s do-able.
 A couple of them seem poised to do very well at the box office, as well as at the Oscars.